platformatic/platformatic/docs/getting-started/movie-quotes-app-tutorial.md

 Our listing page is now looking much more user friendly!

-### Create an add quote page
+### Create an add Quote Page

-We're going to create a form component that we can use for adding and editing quotes.
+we are going to create a form component that we can use for adding and editing quotes.

-First let's create a new component file, **`src/components/QuoteForm.astro`**:
+First let us create a new component file, **`src/components/QuoteForm.astro`**:

 ```astro
 ---